connermcd/notes/README.md

 # notes
-> Shell script for compiling notes with pandoc.
+> Shell script for compiling pdf notes with pandoc.

 ## Usage